 Make judicious cuts to encourage new growth.
 Cut just before a leaf node.
-Or, when cutting back larger stems, cut as close to the main stem as possible.
-Do not remove more than 25 percent of the plant.
+Or when cutting back larger stems, cut as close to the main stem as possible.
+However, do not remove more than 25 percent of the plant.

 Houseplant Pruning Tips

-Deadheading is a different kind of pruning that removes spent blossoms and blooms.
+Deadheading is a type of pruning that simply involves removing any dead flowers.
 As a plant blooms, it puts energy into its flowers at the expense of new growth.
-Even as the flower is dying, it still consumes energy from the plant.
-To prolong the blooming period and encourage healthy, large flowers, deadheading is necessary.
+Even as a flower is dying, it still consumes energy from the plant.
+So to prolong the blooming period and encourage healthy growth, deadheading is often necessary.

 When pruning, cleanliness is important.
-Any cut made to a plant's tissue exposes it to possible bacterial infection.
-Keep your pruning instrument sharp and clean and disinfect between each use with a mild bleach and water solution.
+Any cut made to a plant's tissue can expose it to disease.
+So keep your pruning instruments sharp, and clean and disinfect them between each use with a mild bleach-and-water solution.

-Most houseplant clippings can be saved, rooted in a cup of water, and then planted to form new houseplants.
+Most houseplant cuttings can be saved, rooted in a cup of water, and then planted to form new houseplants.
 Succulent clippings can even be propagated by planting them directly in a pot of soil and keeping it moist.
-After a few weeks, you'll have new baby plants you can keep for yourself or gift to friends.
+After a few weeks, you should have new plants growing.

 Working With Vines

-Pruning vines is very similar to pruning general houseplants, however, it involves more work.
-Indoor vines should be encouraged to grow along a support with any wandering stems kept at bay.
-With vines, you may have to do a hard pruning in the summer or spring to cut them back to a manageable form.
+Pruning vines is very similar to pruning general houseplants.
+However, it involves a little more work.
+Indoor vines should be encouraged to grow along a support with any wandering stems pruned back.
+With vines, you might have to do a substantial pruning in the spring or summer to cut them back to a manageable form.
 Many vines are notoriously rampant growers when they're healthy.

 Plants That Shouldn't Be Pruned